amchappell9/whats-that-lyric/README.md

 * ~~Lookup song with Genius API~~
 * Get song credits from Genius or Spotify?
 * Genius doesn't support getting lyrics from their API :(
-* Need to crawl API responses to figure out what info I could display
+* ~~Need to crawl API responses to figure out what info I could display~~
+* Reorganize components for new layout
 * Setup higher order component to feed info to whatever displays the genius info
 * ~~Setup auto recheck for song change on spotify~~ -might need to refine further
 * Setup deployment pipeline